What Is Ehlers-Danlos Syndrome? My Story

 Although there are now 13 types of Ehlers-Danlos Syndrome, I have the hypermobility type (hEDS.)
 So in general, the ligaments and tendons that are supposed to keep my joints stable, don't.
 Therefore, I sublux (partially dislocate) and dislocate my joints easily.
 This causes pain and inappropriate wear of the joints which can lead to early osteoarthritis.

-The inappropriate use also leads to poor proprioception - meaning my joints, muscles, and nerves have a poor sense of where they are in space and therefore are more likely to move any which way and far beyond where the joints were designed to move.
+This inappropriate use also leads to poor proprioception - meaning my joints, muscles, and nerves have a poor sense of where they are in space and therefore are more likely to move any which way and far beyond where the joints were designed to move.
+I often bump into walls and furniture as I walk by.

 This causes the muscles to do more work stabilizing the joints than they were designed for.
 This causes overall physical fatigue, often to the point of mimicking Chronic Fatigue Syndrome.
 In addition, as the joint begins to sublux, the body's natural response is to tighten the muscle groups around the joint to prevent further dislocation.
 The muscle fascia also gets stretched painfully, causing fascia pain much like fibromyalgia.